 Long Term Lockup

 Our approach to using time locked tokens to support long-term sustainability was first described in a blog post in December 2018.
-While the specifics have changed slightly since then, including reducing our notice period from ninety days to sixty days for any decision to remove a tranche from the lock ups, the approach remains the same: cryptographically locked tokens in a rolling time lock that we report on quarterly to ensure transparency and predictability in our ecosystem.
-This also furthers our decentralization goals by reducing the ability of Storj Labs to change the supply in the short to medium term.
+While the specifics have changed slightly since then, including reducing our notice period from ninety days to sixty days, and now to forty-five days, for any decision to remove a tranche from the lock ups, the approach remains the same: cryptographically locked tokens in a rolling time lock that we report on quarterly to ensure transparency and predictability in our ecosystem.
+This also furthers our decentralization goals by reducing the ability of Storj to change the supply in the short to medium term.

 Reserved for SJCX Conversion